skilesare/immortality/yudikowski-pirsig-and-alexander-walk-into-a-bar.md

 I think these guys have reached many of the same conclusions about being careful when developing future tech, but they approach the world in two very different ways.
 Yudkowsky orientates toward futurism and aches to bring it to fruition and Taleb finds satisfaction with the way things were 1000 years ago(plus a little bit of medicine).

-## Other Authors Who's Ideas Color This Work
+## Other Authors Whose Ideas Color This Work

 #### Francis Fukuyama